section-engineering-education/engineering-education/articles/building-your-web-server-with-vlang/index.md

     alt: vlang image
 ---

-They release a lot of new programming languages every year and very few ends up getting noticed or making it to any of the top programming languages lists.
+ A lot of new programming languages are released every year and very few ends up getting noticed or making it to any of the top programming languages lists.
 One language that has gotten a considerable amount of recognition recently by programmers most especially backend developers is Vlang.

 With the rise of statically typed programming languages such as Go and Rust, developers are more interested in languages/frameworks that improve on the tradeoffs of these popular ones, and in this case, Vlang has made some enormous claims.
 The aim of this article is to: